FlowWest/riveware-modelling/README.md

 "# riveware-modelling"

+---2025-08-12 Current Run Period: Oct 1, 1980 to June 4, 1981
+No Updates or revisions to the current model, enabled the Data Manager Interface (DMI) and began to utilize the tool to import daily data into the model.
+Additional refinements needed for daily data import.
+Will be usefor for exporting data from various runs

 ---2025-08-05 Current Run Period: Oct 1, 1980 to June 4, 1981

 unable to upload current model files to github.